i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 - Not allowed in NS or NSR.
 Only included in Existing Session mnessages

+- tagsetid is known to receiver, TBD to remove

-- Key ID and Delivery Instructions unused, TBD to remove
+- Delivery Instructions unused, TBD to remove

 - Interaction with next key TBD